idelchi/gocry/README.md

 `gocry` is a command-line utility for encrypting and decrypting files using a specified key.

-Defaults to deterministic AES‑SIV encryption.
-Use a 128‑hex key (64 bytes).
-For non‑deterministic AES‑CTR set `--deterministic=false` and use a 64‑hex key (32 bytes).

 It supports both file encryption and line-by-line encryption based on directives within the file.

 The tool can read the file from stdin and write the encrypted/decrypted content to stdout,